 There are ESL programs at both SCC and at SFCC.
-They are both intensive programs that offer approximately 20 hours of ESL instruction per week and are specifically designed to prepare students for entry into college studies.
-By completing either program, students with proof of high school completion will receive unconditional acceptance to SCC or SFCC; no TOEFL required.
+These Intensive English Language Programs (IELPs) offer 20 hours of ESL instruction per week and are specifically designed to prepare students for entry into college courses and programs.
+By completing either program, students with proof of high school completion will receive unconditional acceptance to SCC or SFCC (with no additional testing, e.g. TOEFL, IELTS, etc. required).

 These programs are designed to raise students' English proficiency quickly, so the student can enroll in regular college courses.
-In addition, both programs are designed to improve the full range of English language skills: reading, writing, speaking, listening, vocabulary and grammar.
+In addition, both programs are designed to improve the full range of English language skills: writing, reading, listening, speaking, grammar, research, and study skills.